moimran/Automation/README.md

 # Automation

-SOme automation scripts for cisco ASA
+Some automation scripts for cisco ASA